-Valentine Week List 2020 Date Sheet Schedule Days Rose Kiss Propose Chocolate Teddy Promise Hug V-Day
+Valentine Week List 2022 Date Sheet Schedule Days Rose Kiss Propose Chocolate Teddy Promise Hug V-Day

-Valentine Week List 2020 Date Sheet Schedule Days Rose Kiss Propose Chocolate Teddy Promise Hug V-Day : Valentine is a season of love and it is coming closer.
+Valentine is a season of love and it is coming closer.
 Valentine Week starts from 7th February to 14th February every year.
 This week of love is celebrate by couple who are in love and this is the time when people show love and affection to their loved once.
-Chocolate Day 2020
+Chocolate Day 2024

 It is a festival of romantic love and many people give cards, letters, flowers or presents to their spouse or partner.
 They may also arrange a romantic meal in a restaurant or night in a hotel.
 Common symbols of Valentine’s Day are hearts, red roses and Cupid.